 The Turkana Basin Institute offers a field school in Kenya (10-weeks, Fall and Spring semesters; 6-weeks, Summer) in which students study geology, paleontology, ecology, and archeology with leading scholars in these sciences, including Richard and Meave Leakey.

-This program provides the opportunity to study Archaeology for a semester or an academic year at the University College London's Institute of Archaeology, one of the foremost archaeological teaching and research institutions in the world.
+This program provides the opportunity to study Archaeology at the University College London's Institute of Archaeology, one of the foremost archaeological teaching and research institutions in the world.